-My mom’s friend Tina, who lives in Hawaii, recently adopted a labrottie rescue dog.
+My mom’s friend Tina, who lives in Hawaii, recently did a Labrottie rescue he is a dog who was rescued by her.
 It’s a precious story, so we wanted to share it with you.

 The Story of Lenny

 He is an 8-year-old chocolate Lab/Rottweiler mix who has been the most wonderful companion for his new “mom”.
 Lenny is an excellent bike partner, beachcomber and ocean dipping, partner.

 Lenny came from a group of volunteer followers from the rescue (where he lived for 5 years!!), so I have no trouble finding Lenny sitters when I work and go to the mainland.